The Governor General of Canada

 Edward Schreyer (1979-1984)

 Eager to tweak the establishment with an anti-elitist appointment, Prime Minister Trudeau settled on Ed Schreyer (b.
 1935).
 The former NDP premier of Manitoba was a fairly drab, working-class guy, and far from a model aristocrat.
-He recently attempted a political comeback with an unsuccessful run for parliament in 2008.
+He later attempted a political comeback with an unsuccessful run for parliament in 2008.

 Jules Léger (1974-1979)